How we govern the group

 The Board maintains overall responsibility for the Group’s approach to risk management; however, it has also delegated some responsibility in respect of financial controls to the Audit Committee.
 Any new and material risks identified by management are communicated promptly to the Board.

-What we did in FY22/23
+What we did in FY23/24

 Our approach

-Clear separation of roles between the Chair and the Chief Executive Officer is in place.
-The Chair takes responsibility for the running of the Board, and the Chair ensures that all Board members are properly briefed on all key matters.
+Clear separation of roles between the Chair and the Chief Executive is in place.
+The Chair takes responsibility for the running of the Board and ensures that all Board members are properly briefed on all key matters.
+The Chief Executive, with the other Executive Directors, are responsible for implementing the strategy of the Board and for managing day-to-day business activities.
+The Company Secretary is responsible for ensuring that Board procedures are followed together with all applicable rules and regulations.

 All Non-executive Directors have confirmed and demonstrated that they have adequate time available to meet the requirements of the role and they have no conflicts of interest.
 Any change in commitments is notified as soon as possible by the Directors to the Chair and Company Secretary.
-Non-executive Directors are expected to devote such time as is necessary for the proper performance of their duties, including preparation for and attendance at Board, Committees or shareholder meetings.
+Non-executive Directors are expected to devote such time as is necessary for the proper performance of their duties, including preparation for and attendance at Board, Committees, or shareholder meetings.

 The Board has delegated authority to the Audit, Remuneration and Nomination Committees to support the work of the Board in the performance of its duties.
-The Committee Reports are on pages 71 to 92, and their terms of reference can be found at www.alumasc.co.uk.
+The Committee Reports are on pages 68 to 85, and their terms of reference can be found at www.alumasc.co.uk.
 The Board checks annually and can confirm that it believes that the members of the Committees have the appropriate skills and knowledge to carry out their roles.

-What we did in FY22/23
+What we did in FY23/24

 During the year, the Board had seven scheduled meetings and a number of unscheduled meetings.
 A summary of attendance is shown in the table below.